Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/braze.md

 ## Considerations

 - If a user with the provided Braze identifier doesn't exist within Braze, Braze creates a user with that ID.
-If this is not the desired behaviour, check the **Update Users Only** option.
+If this isn't the desired behaviour, check the **Update Users Only** option.

 ## Setup